Wedding Season (TV series): Production

 In late July 2021, Disney EMEA ordered the series from Jax Media and Dancing Ledge Productions with Rosa Salazar attached as the female lead.
 In November 2021, the series on boarded Gavin Drea as the male lead while Jamie Michie and Jade Harrison were added in supporting roles.

 Release

-The series debuted on September 8, 2022 on Disney+'s Star wherever available, on Hulu in the United States and on Star+ in the Latin America.
+The series premiered internationally on Disney+ under the dedicated streaming hub Star on September 8, 2022, on Star+ in Latin America, and on Hulu in the United States.

 Reception

 Critical reception

-On the review aggregator website Rotten Tomatoes, the series holds a 74% approval rating, with an average rating of 6.6/10 based on 19 reviews.
+On the review aggregator website Rotten Tomatoes, the series holds a 75% approval rating, with an average rating of 6.60/10 based on 20 reviews.
 The critics consensus on the website states, "Wedding Season's mashing of discordant genres can make for a less than perfect union, but nobody will object to the compelling chemistry between Gavin Drea and Rosa Salazar."
-Metacritic, which uses a weighted average, reported "generally favorable reviews" with an assigned score of 71 out of 100, based on reviews from 13 critics.
+Metacritic assigned the series a weighted average score of 71 out of 100, based on reviews from 13 critics, indicating "generally favorable reviews".

+Accolades

+Wedding Season was nominated for Best Comedy at the 2023 Broadcast Awards.